lib-static/lib-static.github.io/pages/community.md

 foot: js/masonry.html
 ---

-lib-static acknowledges that infrastructure isn't about technology, it is about people in context--> labor, learning, empowerment, and collaboration. lib-static seeks to build a community of practice, from people just starting one project to whole libraries rebuilding their web properties, to improve communication and create sustainable networks of support.
+Lib-Static acknowledges that infrastructure isn't about technology, it is about people in context--> labor, learning, empowerment, and collaboration.
+Lib-Static seeks to build a community of practice, be they people just starting one project or whole libraries rebuilding their web properties, to improve communication and create sustainable networks of support.

-This section shares experiences of people who have already adopted lib-static methods in a variety of contexts to demonstrate real pathways and social stacks that can make it happen.
+This section shares experiences of people who have already adopted Lib-Static methods in a variety of contexts to demonstrate real pathways and social stacks that can make it happen.

 <a href="/community/contribute/" class="btn btn-lg btn-primary m-2">How to Contribute</a>
 <a href="/community/contact/" class="btn btn-lg btn-success m-2">Get in Touch and Discuss</a>